positlabs/Build-o-Matic/README.md

 Build-o-Matic
 =============

 Python build script for HTML 5 sites.
-Automates boring optimization stuff!

-- Compiles JS from script tags
+- Compiles and minifies JS from script tags
-- Compiles LESS into CSS from link tags
+- Generates CSS from LESS files
+- Cleans and compiles CSS
 - Lossless image optimization of jpgs, pngs, gifs